Kiowa: Sociopolitical organization

 The Kiowa had a well structured tribal government like most tribes on the Northern Plains.
 They had a yearly Sun Dance gathering and an elected head-chief who was considered to be a symbolic leader of the entire nation.
 Warrior societies and religious societies were important to Kiowa society and carried out specific roles.
 Chiefs were chosen based on bravery and courage shown in battle as well as intelligence, generosity, experience, communication skills, and kindness to others.
 The Kiowa believed that the young fearless warrior was ideal.
 The entire tribe was structured around this individual.
 The warrior was the ideal to which young men aspired.
 Because of these factors, the Kiowa was of utmost importance in the history of the Southern Plains.

 The women gain prestige through the achievements of their husbands, sons, and fathers, or through their own achievements in the arts.
 Kiowa women tanned, skin-sewed, painted geometric designs on parfleche and later beaded and quilled hides.
 The Kiowa women took care of the camp while the men were away.
 They gathered and prepared food for winter months, and participated in key ritual events.
 Kiowa men lived in the families of their wives' extended families.
-Local groups (jōfàujōgáu or jōdáu) were led by the jōfàujōqì, which merged to become a band (topadoga).
-These bands were led by a chief, the Topadok'i (′main chief′).
+Local groups (d̶o:b̶àud̶o:gáu or d̶ó:dáu) were led by the d̶ò:b̶àud̶ó:k’ì: or chief.

 The Kiowa had two political subdivisions (particularly with regard to their relationship with the Comanche):